UWF-TEACH: Bachelor of Arts in Environmental Science

 Through a collaboration between the Hal Marcus College of Science and Engineering and the College of Education and Professional Studies, students graduate with a Bachelor of Science degree in their chosen math or science field with Professional Teacher Certification.
 Students complete the content of a regular science or math major along with education coursework and practical teaching experiences.
 UWF-Teach graduates earn the credentials for a career teaching high school or middle school with the option of using their science or math degree to work in the corporate, public or higher education spheres.

-The UWF-Teach B.S. in Mathematics degree includes general education coursework, major courses and education courses.
+The UWF-Teach B.A. in Environmental Science degree includes general education coursework, major courses and education courses.
 Graduation requirements include a cumulative GPA of 2.5 and a passing score on all Florida Teacher Certification Examinations (FTCE) by department deadlines in order to be admitted to student teaching.
 The FTCE tests are as follows: 1.
 General Knowledge, 2.
 Professional Knowledge, and 3.
-Mathematics 6-12.
+Earth/Space Science 6-12.